 Curriculum Overview

-The Kindergarten language arts curriculum focuses on the fundamentals of literacy.
+• Language Arts: The Kindergarten language arts curriculum focuses on the fundamentals of literacy.
 Students will have daily reading and writing experiences that foster development in letter recognition, letter sounds, letter formation, sight words, and emergent spelling and grammar knowledge.
 Phonemic awareness is an important part of the curriculum.
 Both in groups and independently, children are actively involved in working with letters, words, and sentences in a variety of ways.
 Students engage in literature each day by listening, reading, and responding.
 They learn about authors and illustrators as they are exposed to a variety of literary texts and genres.
-Kindergarten science and social studies concepts are introduced and supported using fiction and non-fiction books selections connecting students’ learning through the day.
+Kindergarten science and social studies concepts are introduced and supported using fiction and non-fiction book selections connecting students’ learning through the day.
 Kindergarteners apply D’Nealian handwriting, sentence structure, and story writing elements through the creation of their own stories, poems, captions, and personal letters.

-Kindergarten students access computers and iPads for a wide variety of activities that support classroom learning in all curriculum areas.
+• Technology: Kindergarten students access computers and iPads for a wide variety of activities that support classroom learning in all curriculum areas.
 The students access the Internet under teacher supervision to participate in age-appropriate activities and games.
 Keyboarding and word processing documents are introduced.

 Subscribe to Blog via Email